 Surface Design is a form of commercial illustration.
 Put simply it is about learning how to create designs and then put them into technical repeat.
 The Surface Design Diploma teaches you how to create designs that are suitable for a wide variety of applications including homewares, textiles, paper products, fabrics and many other surfaces.
 It is a great skill for illustrators, graphic designers, or anyone looking to create their own range or range of products.

-To celebrate the launch of our revised industry diploma’s we are currently offering $1,000 off course fee’s if you enrol for between April and July!
+To celebrate the launch of our revised industry diploma’s we are currently offering $1,000 off course fee’s if you enrol for July!

 We do offer promotions throughout the year.

 Click here to learn more about actual offers.